 Terrified, confused, and angry, she struggled to ask in broken Spanish what was happening, what she had done, and where she was being taken.
 She persisted again in English but was met only with blank stares and hostility as she sat vulnerable in the back seat.

 After an hour or so on the road, the car pulled into what appeared to be the police station.
 From there, she was told to undress, put on a uniform, and declare each item on her person.

-“I’m honestly pissed they made me cut off my ankle bracelet,” she later told me.
+“I’m honestly angry they made me cut off my ankle bracelet,” she later told me.
 “I had just bought it in Hawaii!”

 Leave it to my mom to worry about accessories when facing jail time.